 There are two categories of tests for Down syndrome that can be performed before a baby is born: screening tests and diagnostic tests.
 Prenatal screens estimate the chance of the fetus having Down syndrome.
 These tests do not tell you for sure whether your fetus has Down syndrome; they only provide a probability.
 Diagnostic tests, on the other hand, can provide a definitive diagnosis with almost 100% accuracy.

-There is an extensive menu of prenatal screening tests now available for pregnant women.
+There is an extensive menu of prenatal screening tests now available for pregnant parents.
 Most screening tests involve a blood test and an ultrasound (sonogram).
-The blood tests (or serum screening tests) measure quantities of various substances in the blood of the mother.
-Together with a woman’s age, these are used to estimate her chance of having a child with Down syndrome.
+The blood tests (or serum screening tests) measure quantities of various substances in the blood of the parent.
+Together with age, these are used to estimate the chance of having a child with Down syndrome.
 These blood tests are often performed in conjunction with a detailed sonogram to check for “markers” (characteristics that some researchers feel may have a significant association with Down syndrome).
 New advanced prenatal screens are now able to detect chromosomal material from the fetus that is circulating in the maternal blood.
 These tests are not invasive (like the diagnostic tests below), but they provide a high accuracy rate.
 Still, all of these screens will not definitively diagnose Down syndrome.
-Prenatal screening and diagnostic tests are now routinely offered to women of all ages.
+Prenatal screening and diagnostic tests are now routinely offered to all ages.

 The diagnostic procedures available for prenatal diagnosis of Down syndrome are chorionic villus sampling (CVS) and amniocentesis.
 These procedures, which carry up to a 1% risk of causing a spontaneous termination (miscarriage), are nearly 100% accurate in diagnosing Down syndrome.
 Amniocentesis is usually performed in the second trimester between 15 and 20 weeks of gestation, CVS in the first trimester between 11 and 14 weeks (Chrionic villus sampling, 2020).